minhtranes/spring-boot-infinispan-in-memory-datastore/README.md

 - *PORT*: set the instance listing port
 - *NODE_ID*: set the infinispan node id, its value must be one of ```node1``` or ```node2```

-Start the app instances and verify by accessing to one of the two instance for api at ```/docs-ui```
+Start the app instances and verify by accessing to one of the two instance for api spec at ```/docs```